danielmurphy1/twitter-api-app/README.md

 To Download and Run Locally
 ___
 1. Clone Code Locally from GitHub
-2. Cd into application directory
+2. CD into application directory
 3. Change name of ".sample.env" file to ".env"
 4. Insert your Twitter API Key and Twitter Secret Key into the .env file
 5. Run "npm i" in terminal to install packages and dependencies